 Our Key Principles

-To provide a model of good practice in SRCC and for our clients.
+We see sexual violence in all its forms as a human rights issue and should never be accepted.
+We provide a model of good practice in SRCC and for our clients.

-To ensure clients are treated with respect and dignity.
+Respect: To ensure clients are treated with respect and dignity.

 Care: To offer the highest quality care to all our clients and associates.